AndrewCSAllison/Java-Game-Library/README.md

 5. Sudoku: A Classic game of Sudoku, arrange rows and colums in 1-9
 6. TicTacToe: Select either Single or Multiplayer and get 3 in a row!
 7. Checkers: Choose Single or Multiplayer and capture all of your opponent's pieces.
-8. Othello: Select Single or Multiplayer and maximize your score by flipping pieces.
+8. Othello: Select Single or Multiplayer and maximize your score by flipping your opponent's pieces.

 ## Contributing
 Contributions are welcome!
 If you would like to improve a game or add a new feature: